AlexanderSWilliams/Anti-IP-License/README.md

 "Licensable IP" means all IP the owners of the included IP can or will be able to license that would otherwise infringe that owner's IP rights.
 This includes all IP related and unrelated to the included IP.

-“Protected derivative work” refers to any derivative work of any Licensable IP that would otherwise infringe on an owner's IP rights.
+“Restricted work” refers to any derivative work of any Licensable IP that would otherwise infringe on an owner's IP rights.

-"Public protected derivative work" is any "Protected derivative work" that was publicly distributed, communicated, performed, displayed, transmitted, or made available.
+"Public Restricted work" is any "Restricted work" that was publicly distributed, communicated, performed, displayed, transmitted, or made available.

 **Acceptance**